TheSovietPancakes/ripoff-raytracer/README.md

 ## Usage

 Run the executable.
-It takes in no arguments, so you can double click it.
-It will open a new terminal with a progress indicator and output a BMP file in the CWD it was run from called `output.bmp`.
+It takes in no arguments, so you can simply double click it.
+It will open a new terminal with a progress indicator and output a BMP file in the PWD it was run from called `output.bmp`.